What is piriformis syndrome?

 Piriformis syndrome is a disorder characterized by spasms of the piriformis muscle in the buttock area, resulting in buttock pain.
 This piriformis muscle inflammation also irritates or compresses the surrounding sciatic nerve, causing pain, numbness, and tingling throughout the back of the thigh, leg, and into the foot, similar to sciatica discomfort.
 Pain is also aggravated by activities such as extended sitting, long-distance walking, squatting, hip adduction, and internal rotation.

-Piriformis syndrome is sometimes know as wallet neuritis since it can arise as a result of sitting on a hard surface while carrying a wallet in the back pocket.
+Piriformis syndrome is sometimes known as wallet neuritis since it can arise as a result of sitting on a hard surface while carrying a wallet in the back pocket.
 Also, twisting and bending when picking up an object from the floor, lifting heavy goods on the stairs, and downhill sprinting are all frequent activities that can develop Piriformis syndrome.

 PHYSIOTHERAPY TREATMENT OF PIRIFORMIS SYNDROME INCLUDES:

 In our physiotherapy clinic, you will receive a holistic approach to your problems, and treatment will begin with an evaluation of your condition.
-We have the highly advanced Cryo-Air equipment for cold treatment, which elite athletes utilize for speedier recovery and pain management.
+We have highly advanced Cryo-Air equipment for cold treatment, which elite athletes utilize for speedier recovery and pain management.

 Then we do Ultrasound or Combo Therapy.